kewanfr/kewanfr/README.md

  - 👤 I'm 16 yo student who loves coding and learning new things in IT
  - 📍 I live in Nantes, in France
-  - 🌱 I'm currently learning Javascript, Python and Next.js
+ - 🌱 I'm currently learning Typescript, Python and Next.js
  - 😄 Pronouns: He/Him

 ### About me